 After he left, the four also followed as Milas had brought another healer to replace Mary.
-They went to another tent not far away, where Anton began making some coffee from some beans they found while the two women talked.
+They went to another tent not far away, where Milas began making some coffee from some beans they found while the two women talked.

 Seo had also been woken up and was now playing around with the only two others kids in the entire camp.